 Benchmark scores provide a manageable starting point for reviewing and understanding CCSSE data.
 One way to dig more deeply into the benchmark scores is to analyze those items that contribute to the overall benchmark score.
-This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored highest and the five items on which the college scored lowest in comparison to the 2012 CCSSE Cohort.
+This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored highest and the five items on which the college scored lowest relative to the 2014 CCSSE Cohort.

-The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the the 2012 CCSSE Cohort.
+The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the the 2014 CCSSE Cohort.
 While examining these data, keep in mind that the selected items may not be those that are most closely aligned with the college's goals; thus, it is important to review all institutional reports on the CCSSE online reporting system at www.cccse.org.

-Figure 3 displays the aggregated frequencies for the items on which the college performed most favorably compared with the 2012 CCSSE Cohort.
-For instance, 40.7% of Aiken Technical College students, compared with 27.4% of other students in the cohort, responded often or very often on item 4m.
+Figure 3 displays the aggregated frequencies for the items on which the college performed most favorably relative to the 2014 CCSSE Cohort.
+For instance, 41.7% of Aiken Technical College students, compared with 29.7% of other students in the cohort, responded often or very often on item 4m.
+It is important to note that some colleges' highest scores might be lower than the cohort mean.

-Benchmark Number Item Student-Faculty Interaction 4m Talked about career plans with an instructor or advisor Academic Challenge 5f Using information you have read or heard to perform a new skill.
-Support For Learners 13a1 Frequency: Academic advising/planning Student Effort 13d1 Frequency: Peer or other tutoring Student Effort 13e1 Frequency: Skill labs (writing, math, etc.)
+В enchmark Item Number ltem Student-Facult y Interaction 4m Talked about career plans with an instructor or advisor Academic Cha llenge 4p Worked harder than you thought you could to meet an instructor's standards or expectations Academic Cha llenge 5f Using information you have read or heard to perform a new skill.
+Support For Le arners 13a1 Frequency: Academic advising/planning Student Effort 13e1 Frequency: Skill labs (writing, math, etc.)